AF0577824641/HOFF-Human-Oriented-Fast-Fashion-Framework/README.md

-# HOFF-Human-Oriented-Fast-Fashion-Framework
+# HOFF: Human-Oriented Fast-Fashion Framework

-A conceptual and analytical framework for modeling, documenting, and archiving fast fashion artifacts as Phantasmagorical Cultural Objects (PCOs).
-HOFF integrates social, material, and temporal data to reveal the systemic dynamics of labor, design authorship, digital circulation, and cultural meaning within global fast fashion.
+The **Human-Oriented Fast-Fashion Framework (HOFF)** is a latent variable model designed to analyze, visualize, and document the multidimensional systems of fast fashion.
+It interprets garments not just as physical products but as *Phantasmagorical Cultural Objects (PCOs)*—complex socio-technical artifacts shaped by labor, material, cultural, temporal, and spatial forces.